 You can log flying hours from 14, go solo at 16 and apply for your licence at 17 years of age.
 As an upper age limit guide most insurers consider 80 a cut-off point for flying on your own, although instructional flights are fine and there are exceptions on a case by case basis.
 Any health concerns should be discussed with your GP - and we will point you in the right direction for the specific medical you need to get during your course.

 You can complete your flying training in as little as six weeks - but the average (taking in to account some weather delays and your availability) is about a year.
 This is an achievable aim as it strikes a good balance between progress and enjoyment.
 You can take longer if you like - time restrictions only come in to play once you take your first written exam.

 At Compton most people pay for each flight on a pay as you go basis.
 We do however have courses that can be paid for in advance and therefore give you a lower hourly rate as well as including your exams - whichever suits you.
-You can find all the prices here. (we will need a PDF price list if possible - not sure what the best way to go about this is! - maybe we should have a separate page?)
+Email us for prices at email@example.com

 "This is what it's all about!"

 With stunning scenery, this active and vibrant airfield made a very good impression to my guest of what private aviation and getting a PPL is all about.